 Teenagers have a very real need might be trying to find ways to fit in, find their niche or clique.
 This is an important and normal part of adolescent, but can be painful when it’s not happening.
 Sometimes teen boys fall in with the wrong crowd in a desperate attempt to find some friends.

 Teens are having their first dating experiences, which can be exciting and devastating at the same time, especially because teenage emotions are amplified.
 A breakup or rejection can feel earth shattering.
 And as much as you might like not to hear it, teenagers are likely engaging in more sexual activity than parents are aware of.
-(Read the research!)
-Teenage boys are seeking adventure and novelty, which can be dangerous when it involves cars, alcohol, and daredevil stunts.
-I once counseled a teen who was climbing construction cranes and hanging off of them at night!
+Teenage boys are seeking adventure and novelty that can lead them to risky choices.

 As a parent, this is stressful.
 You might be worried where your son is when he’s out at night.
 He may not be talking to you much, or even be openly hostile.
 Sometimes there is conflict with siblings, or struggles in a divorced family between parents that affects your teen.

 The good news is that teen counseling is effective.
 Teen counseling provides a tremendous way to help them (and you) survive adolescence.
 Teen therapy gives them an opportunity to discuss some things they would never feel comfortable sharing with their friends or family, and especially with their parents!
 They can learn to reflect on their choices.
 Most of them actually know in their gut what is right or wrong, they just need an opportunity to be able to put the brakes when tempted to make poor choices.

 There Are A Lot of Therapists Nearby, Why Should I Choose You To Help My Teen?